Frances Anne Hopkins: Legacy

 Hopkins was an affiliated member of the North British Academy of Arts.
 Her association with the institution paved way to a watercolour painting of hers exhibited in the city of York.

 Her works became a reliable source for educators such as for historical purposes.
 These were due to Hopkins' oeuvre retaining an image of Canada's colonial past.

 Thomas Schultze has written an extensively annotated book of Hopkins's work, which was published by Penumbra Press in spring 2008.
 The publication details a look at Hopkins' talent neglected by time, an artist who proved herself in a male-dominated profession.

 In 1988, a stamp featured one of her paintings and an inset sepia photograph of the artist.

+In 2015, her work was included on the cover and discussed with illustrations in The Artist Herself: Self-Portraits by Canadian Historical Artists, an exhibition co-curated by Alicia Boutilier and Tobi Bruce who also co-edited the book/catalogue.

 In 2018, Canadian photographer Naomi Harris recreated the portage trips taken by Hopkins, by paddling a canoe up to Thunder Bay in Ontario while wearing 19th-century clothing.